-If you have never opened or closed a pool before and need to, there are several instructional videos and documents to help you do this.
+If you have never opened or closed a pool before and need to there are several instructional videos and documents to help you do this.
 I strongly recommend paying a pool service to come out to open and close the pool for the first time so you can watch it done by a pro before doing it yourself.
-For a few hundred dollars you can get great insider information from the pool company and ask them any questions you may have about keeping the pool up during the season.
-If you’re not the type to pay someone to open and close your pool, you can watch several videos and make sure you have all the proper equipment before you begin.
-The chemical balance is crucial during every season of a swimming pool.
+For a few hundred dollars you can get great insider information for the pool company and ask them any questions you may have about keeping the pool up during the season.
+If you’re not the type to pay someone to open and close your pool they but thing you can do is watch several videos and make sure you have all the proper equipment before you begin.
+The chemical balance is crucial during ever season of a swimming pool.
 The best way to get the levels right the first time opening is to take a water sample to a local pool supply company so they can set you up with the appropriate chemicals to level it.

 Pool Maintenance Schedule

 - Check water level daily.
-Water should be halfway up the skimmer basket.
+Water should halfway up the skimmer basket.